Mimaku/Arduino-Sketches/Active Buzzer Morsecode/README.md

 # Active Buzzer Morsecode

 This is a morsecode sketch utilizing an active buzzer.
-Since fully functional, the code is rather ugly and messy.
+Since functional, the code is rather ugly and messy.
 Furthermore there is room for optimization in the charToBeep().

 ## Requirements